Sage-Bionetworks/schematic/README.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-### Development process instruction

-For new features, bugs, enhancements

-1. Pull the latest code from [develop branch in the upstream repo](https://github.com/Sage-Bionetworks/schematic)
-2. Checkout a new branch develop-<feature/fix-name> from the develop branch
-3. Do development on branch develop-<feature/fix-name>
-   a. may need to ensure that schematic poetry toml and lock files are compatible with your local environment
-4. Add changed files for tracking and commit changes using [best practices](https://www.perforce.com/blog/vcs/git-best-practices-git-commit)
-5. Have granular commits: not “too many” file changes, and not hundreds of code lines of changes
-6. Commits with work in progress are encouraged:
-   a. add WIP to the beginning of the commit message for “Work In Progress” commits
-7. Keep commit messages descriptive but less than a page long, see best practices
-8. Push code to develop-<feature/fix-name> in upstream repo
-9. Branch out off develop-<feature/fix-name> if needed to work on multiple features associated with the same code base
-10. After feature work is complete and before creating a PR to the develop branch in upstream
-    a. ensure that code runs locally
-    b. test for logical correctness locally
-    c. wait for git workflow to complete (e.g. tests are run) on github
-11. Create a PR from develop-<feature/fix-name> into the develop branch of the upstream repo
-12. Request a code review on the PR
-13. Once code is approved merge in the develop branch
-14. Delete the develop-<feature/fix-name> branch

 *Note*: Make sure you have the latest version of the `develop` branch on your local machine.

 ### Example For REST API <br>